How to Turn off Automatic Updates in Windows

 2. Disable Windows Update Services

-You may want to consider using the Services tool in order to block automatic updates.
+You may want to use the Services tool in order to block automatic updates.
 Microsoft's operating system gives special permissions through Services to enable and disable all kinds of processes.

 To access the Service tool in Windows 7, click the Start button in Taskbar and type ‘services’ in the search box.

-Alternatively, you can use the Taskbar search box in Windows 10 to initiate your search.
+Alternatively, you can use the Taskbar search box in Windows 10 to initiate the search for the service tool.

 - Right-click or double-click to access the Windows Update properties.